kb-dk/repository-mirror/INSTALL.md

 ## 3. How to build

-There are three source trees,
+There are two source trees,

 * text-service-backend (ActiveMQ consumer and producer)
      * database-push functions (managing database and indexing) and